shenwei356/csvtk/doc/docs/usage.md

   headers         print headers
-  inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) mutate          create new column from selected fields by regular expression mutate2         create new column from selected fields by awk-like arithmetic/string expressions ncol            print number of columns nrow            print number of records plot            plot common figures
+  inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) mutate          create a new column from selected fields by regular expression mutate2         create a new column from selected fields by awk-like arithmetic/string expressions ncol            print number of columns nrow            print number of records plot            plot common figures